Star Wars: Starfighter (video game)

-Star Wars: Starfighter is a 2001 action video game, developed and published by LucasArts, that takes place right before the Battle of Naboo.
+Star Wars: Starfighter is a 2001 action game developed and published by LucasArts.
+It takes place right before the Battle of Naboo.
 The player unites alongside three starfighter pilots and is allowed to take control of several different spacecraft to help stop the invasion that threatens Naboo.

 Starfighter was revealed at E3 2001.
-Initially released for PlayStation 2 (PS2), an Xbox version was later released as Star Wars: Starfighter: Special Edition.
-An additional port to the PC followed in late January 2002, based on the PS2 version.
-Both ports were performed by Secret Level.
-In 2003, an arcade version was released on Tsunami Visual Technologies' motion-base platform.
-LucasArts re-released the game on the digital distribution platform Steam on July 8, 2009, and on the PlayStation 3 in the US in 2015 via the PlayStation Store.
+Initially released for PlayStation 2, an Xbox version was later released as Star Wars: Starfighter: Special Edition.
+An additional port to Microsoft Windows followed in late January 2002, based on the PlayStation 2 version.
+Both ports were developed by Secret Level, Inc. In 2003, an arcade version was released on Tsunami Visual Technologies' motion-base platform.
+LucasArts re-released the game on the digital distribution platform Steam on July 8, 2009, and on the PlayStation 3 in the United States in 2015 via the PlayStation Store.
 A sequel was released in 2002, named Star Wars: Jedi Starfighter.

 Gameplay

 In the game, the player controls different starfighters from the Star Wars universe.
 The player is given full control over pitch, yaw and roll of the fighter.
 The player has information on ammunition and enemy targets displayed on their heads up display (HUD).
 The player can issue commands to their squadmates, which are displayed on the HUD.
 The game features 14 missions both in atmosphere and in space.
 Each mission revolves around protecting friendly ships and destroying enemy ships.
 Each mission also has one bonus and one hidden objective completing of which unlocks bonus missions, videos, and starfighters.
 Each are equipped with different weaponry which can be highly effective in certain missions.

 The PlayStation 2 version includes two multiplayer modes.
 The Xbox Special Edition includes three additional missions, for a total of five.
 Capture the flag features two versions, one with a pair of flags, and a single-flag variant.
 Dogfight, is a typical deathmatch mode where scoring is based on kills.
 Tag selects one person as IT, and they must avoid the other player, who pursues them.
 Hunter/Hunted is a variant on tag.
 The game includes a cheat code system to unlock different features and additional content.